Friday, November 6, 2020

 So much for hoping the village was still intact.
 Unless that was one of the missing guards that had not returned, but he doubted that.
 No way Varhi could retreat from this now.
 What a damn nightmare this shit was…

-“I’ll release you from this miserable torture…!
-Just deal with it a little longer...!”
+“I’ll release you from… J-Just deal with it a little longer...!”
 Varhi huffed out.
-He pushed himself back up to his feet.
+He pushed himself back up to his feet with a tired grunt.
 The bridge creaked under the creature’s weight.
 It had a couple times already for a few of them before he pushed them off into the river, the bridge had always held steady, though.
 He put faith in it that it would hold.

-Varhi gasped three times for breath, then rushed forwards again, he jumped right to dodge the first limb, then leaped and rolled to the left to dodge the second.
+Varhi huffed three times for breath, then rushed forwards again, he jumped right to dodge the first tendril limb, then leapt and rolled to the left to dodge the second.
 He held himself steady with his left hand and pushed himself up to run again, getting behind this abomination.
 He had learned they were quite slow to turn around by now and he had started using that to his advantage.
 This time was no different.

 Hrrraah–!!

-The momentum of his jump caused him to collide into the mushroom's form and he readied himself by planting his feet against it upon his landing into it and immediately kicked back and off of it and pulling his sword out just in time before those nauseating spores began to release up into the air and down all around the creature from the split opening of the creature’s cap where Varhi had cut it wide open.
+The momentum of his jump caused him to collide into the mushroom's form and he readied himself by planting his boots against it upon his landing into it and immediately kicked back and off of it and pulling his sword out just in time before those nauseating spores began to release up into the air and down all around the creature from the split opening of the creature’s cap where Varhi had cut it wide open.
+He landed several feet away, skidding backwards a bit against the wood with his left hand touching the bridge for balance.

 These things made a noise that sounded like a deflating balloon when they were dying, and their size quite literally shrank down as they wrinkled down upon themselves from the spores being expunged out of their system.
 Varhi huffed, greatsword's tip sinking into the wood of the bridge again and bracing himself with a hand on his left knee as he watch in satisfaction as this thing rightfully shriveled up and died.

-When it was done releasing the spores and the wind had blown them out of the way, Varhi half walked, half stumbled his way back to the corpse of the creature, finding where the human face was, still intact.
+When it was done releasing the spores and the wind had blown them out of the way in a harmless direction to his own safety, Varhi half walked, half stumbled his way back to the corpse of the creature, finding where the human face was, still intact.

 He resisted vomiting as even though the mushroom itself had died, seemingly anyway, the face, still attached to the split half of the stem twitched, eyes rolling to look at him, mouth twitching as it gurgled another wailing sound that sounded like it was in pain and it's face contorted into that of someone in utter agony, screaming.